Skip to Content

 Buying a foreclosed home presents more uncertainties and complications for USDA loan borrowers.
 To properly prepare, follow these tips:

-• Make sure the property is in good enough shape for USDA financing.
+• Ensure the property is in good enough shape for USDA financing.
+You can also check area eligibility through the USDA’s website.

 • Get a professional home inspection.
-USDA only requires an appraisal inspection to value the home for financing.
-Also, research before you hire an inspector: An experienced agent often can recommend one.
+The USDA only requires an appraisal, which is less in-depth than an inspection and values the home for financing.
+An experienced agent can recommend a good inspector.
+Walk through the house with the inspector and ask questions.

 • Expect a longer closing timeline, especially if the bank or lender owns the home.
 It’s common for USDA transactions to take up to 90 days or longer to close.